NickGrunert/master-thesis/modules/03_truth_compare.typ

     === Metric-Based Evaluation
-    Originally, this section first presented all theoretical explanations, before combining their respective experimentation results together to create a final evaluation.
-    However, this approach was deemed impractical, as each approach was thoroughly considered and evaluated before conducting a comprehensive analysis of the results.
+    It is hypothesised that the resulting score from the plateau algorithm will correlate with the results of the ground truth evaluation.
+    This subsection will explore that correlation in detail, in order to prove the validity of the plateau algorithm's score generation to be used even in the absence of ground truth.

-    Each subsequent approach has been developed by incorporating the lessons learned from the results of the previous approaches and striving to improve upon them.
+    Each individual approach has been developed by incorporating the lessons learned from the results of the previous approaches and striving to improve upon them.
     Consequently, the ensuing sections are dedicated to the following: the presentation of formulae for calculating the metric; an exposition of the rationale behind why it is used; the presentation of example results; and a discussion of the lessons learned.
-    It is hypothesized that the data is indeed correlated with each other, and that the relationship between them is linear.

-    The example images employed in the ensuing sections are all drawn from the same three example houses.
-    This ensures that the outcome of @fig:truth_compare:metrics:a is equivalent to that of @fig:truth_compare:pearson:a and @fig:truth_compare:correlation:a, with the sole difference being the consideration of disparate metrics.
-    These metrics are further elaborated upon in @fig:truth_compare:examples:a.
-    In the final section, a comparative analysis of the various metrics will be conducted, followed by a discussion of the aggregate results.
+    The results for each metric will be demonstrated on the three example houses illustrated in @fig:truth_compare:examples.

     #subpar.grid(
       columns: 3,